nih-cfde/use-case-library-build/library/USERSTORY-51.md

 ---
-input: a Commons ID and list of desired datasets
+input: A Commons ID and list of desired datasets
-output: approval for data use
+output: Approval for data use
-task: apply for access
+task: Apply for access
 tags:
 - commons id
 - data use